Carpinteria, California: Education

 Students at elementary schools prepared two web sites about Carpinteria for the year 2000 and 2001 International Schools CyberFair competitions.

 Transportation

 U.S. Route 101 passes through Carpinteria, connecting the city to major destinations such as Los Angeles as well as Santa Barbara and points further north such as San Francisco.
 State Route 150 passes through a portion of Carpinteria, providing connections to Ojai and Santa Paula.
 State Route 192 also has a short segment in Carpinteria, providing a westward connection to Santa Barbara.

-The Carpinteria Amtrak Station is served by Amtrak's Pacific Surfliner from San Luis Obispo to San Diego.
+The Carpinteria Amtrak Station is served by Amtrak's Pacific Surfliner, which stretches between San Luis Obispo in the north and Los Angeles and San Diego in the south.

-Carpinteria MTD provides local bus service.
-VISTA provides commuter bus service to Ventura, Santa Barbara, and Los Angeles.
+MTD provides local bus service in Carpinteria, along with connections to Montecito and Santa Barbara.
+VCTC Intercity provides commuter bus service to Ventura, Santa Barbara, and Los Angeles.